pagkly/Zed/Investopedia4/What Is Regulation DD.md

 Regulation DD applies only to accounts opened by individuals, but not to corporate or other organizational accounts.

-The types of accounts the regulation is intended to assist consumers with include savings accounts, checking accounts, money market accounts, [[certificates of deposit]](https://www.investopedia.com/terms/c/certificateofdeposit.asp) (CDs), [[variable-rate]](https://www.investopedia.com/terms/v/variableinterestrate.asp) accounts, and accounts denominated in a foreign currency.
+The types of accounts the regulation is intended to assist consumers with include savings accounts, checking accounts, [[Money Market|money market]] accounts, [[certificates of deposit]](https://www.investopedia.com/terms/c/certificateofdeposit.asp) (CDs), [[variable-rate]](https://www.investopedia.com/terms/v/variableinterestrate.asp) accounts, and accounts denominated in a foreign currency.

-Financial institutions are required under Regulation DD to [[disclose information]](https://www.investopedia.com/terms/d/disclosurestatement.asp) to consumers regarding annual percentage yield, interest rates, minimum balance requirements, account opening disclosures, and fee schedules.
+Financial institutions are required under Regulation DD to [[disclose information]](https://www.investopedia.com/terms/d/disclosurestatement.asp) to consumers regarding annual percentage [[Yield|yield]], interest rates, minimum balance requirements, account opening disclosures, and fee schedules.
 Disclosures are provided to consumers:

 -   When the account is open.
 -   When the consumer requests a disclosure.